- Commanding a Turtle

 - choose the File->New menu item,

-Click the left mouse button in the graphics canvas so that it has the keyboard focus.
+Click the left mouse button in the graphics canvas so that it has the keyboard focus, its perimeter turns black.

-There is one obvious problem with this TurtleInGridLand program.
-As is shown in Figure 12.5, you can move the turtle out of the grid!
+The program has a bug in it.
+Did you find it?
+As shown in Figure 12.9, you can move the turtle out of the grid!

 Here is the skeleton of what I'm asking you to do.

 If you are stuck, remember the steps to take in programming.
-Read over the Grid Toolkit source code.
 Think about what you know how to do.
-Experiment with your new stuff just introduced in TG's CommandCenter.
-Enjoy the challenge of the puzzle.
+Use TG's CommandCenter to experiment with the new operators.
+Enjoy the challenge of this puzzle.

 Project: A User Interface

-The user interface consists of a strip of color choices (six colored squares), a big empty box, and a rectangle with the label "Clear Box" in it.
-The first thing our program needs to do is draw all of these things.
+The user interface consists of a line of color choice boxes (six colored squares), a big empty box, and a "Clear Box" button (a rectangle with a label in it).
+The first thing our program needs to do, in the main procedure, is draw all of these things.
 Doing stuff like this is commonly called initialization of the program.

 The program then waits for mouseClicked events.
-When the mouse is clicked within one of the solid colored squares, the program fills in the big box with the color that was clicked on.
-Figure 12.8 shows what happens when the mouse is clicked within the red color choice.
+When the mouse is clicked in one of the color choice boxes, the program fills in the big box with the color that was clicked on.
+Figure 12.11 shows what happens when the mouse is clicked in the red color choice box.